Star Ocean: Blue Sphere – Developer Interview

 Takayashiki: Because I’m a weirdo. (laughs) I’m also not very good with indecisive, mopey characters like Claude.

 Asanuma: Precis, who also happens to have the most detailed background info on the profile screen.
 After that, Ashton.

 —Precis is very versatile.
-I figured someone at tri-Ace must really love her!
+I knew someone at tri-Ace must love her!